Find out about screening for womb cancer and who might have it.

 Screening for women at a higher risk of womb cancer

 Some women from families with a history of certain cancers are known to be at higher risk of womb cancer.
 These are known as Lynch syndrome (or HNPCC) families.
-These women may benefit from regular checks for signs of womb cancer.

 Other doctors may only investigate when a woman has symptoms.
 At this time there is no single accepted way of screening for womb cancer in these families.
 So you may have screening as part of a research study.
 Doctors will usually offer women with Lynch syndrome surgery to remove their womb and ovaries once they have had their families, to reduce the risk of cancer.